 With a refined yet relaxed atmosphere, and dishes that are simple yet intriguing, we thoroughly enjoyed our meal at Legume.

-Order Drinks from Butterjoint's Menu
+Order Drinks from Butterjoint's Menu at Legume

 The beer, wine, and cocktails come from neighboring sister bar, Butterjoint (which also has its own bar menu and a great happy hour).
 We tried the Annoyin' Criminal cocktail with barrel-aged gin, lemon, orange, amaro, and rooibos-lapsang tea.
 The resulting mixture was slightly smokey balanced with good citrus flavors and hints of vanilla from the barrel-aged gin and rooibos.